 If you develop one of the conditions listed above and can prove you were exposed to Agent Orange, the VA should presume the condition is related to your exposure.

 If your medical condition isn’t on the list of presumptive conditions, but you were exposed to Agent Orange, you still can file a claim.
-In this case, you would usually need a medical opinion linking your condition to Agent Orange.
+In this case, you would need a medical opinion linking your condition to Agent Orange.

 Secondary service connection for Agent Orange conditions